UniqueNetwork/marketplace-docker/README.md

 ## Step 2 - Get QTZ

 In order to get the marketplace running, the `ESCROW_ADDRESS` needs some QTZ tokens to be deposited into it.
-The minimum amount for launching a marketplace is around 80 QTZ.
+The minimum amount for launching a marketplace is around 60 QTZ (~50 QTZ for contract deployment, and ~10 QTZ for creating collection, and 50 NFTs).
 For a production setup, however, consider obtaining a bit more QTZ in advance – 1000 should cover all foreseeable expenses.
 At the time of writing of this tutorial QTZ can be obtained on the [MEXC Global](https://www.mexc.com/exchange/QTZ_USDT) exchange.

 ## Step 3 - Deploy a Marketplace Smart Contract